 An oral defense of the portfolio is required and must be completed to the satisfaction of the supervisory committee.
-The oral defense should be scheduled in conjunction with the committee and the final document should be submitted to the supervisory committee ten business days prior to the Oral Defense.
-At least 50% of the committee must be physically present at the oral defense and the student must be physically present.
+The oral defense should be scheduled in conjunction with the committee and the final document should be submitted to the supervisory committee ten business days prior to the oral defense.
+At least two of the three committee members must be physically present at the oral defense.
+One of these should be the committee chair (or at least one of the co-chairs in the case of a co-chaired committee).
+The student must also be physically present at their defense.
 Students must be registered for FAS/CDE 592 research credits in the semester that they defend their portfolio project.
 Revisions to a portfolio project are typical and must be completed in a timely manner as outlined by the supervisory committee.